CyberFlameGO/CraftPatch/README.md

 [![tests][tests]][tests-url]
 [![license][license]][license-url]

-An easy to use Java instrumentation API that allows you to patch methods using transformations which can target specific casts, fields accesses...
+An easy to use Java instrumentation API that allows you to patch methods using transformations which can target specific method invocations, fields accesses...

 ## Features